Civil service reform in the United States: Barack Obama administration efforts

-Throughout President Barack Obama's Administration, the United States Office of Personnel Management (OPM)'s "overarching focus has been to modernize the way OPM supports agencies, current and former federal employees, and their families so that the Federal Workforce better serves the American people."
+Throughout President Barack Obama's Administration, the United States Office of Personnel Management (OPM)'s "overarching focus was to modernize the way OPM supports agencies, current and former federal employees, and their families so that the Federal Workforce better serves the American people."

 Donald Trump administration efforts

 President Donald Trump took action on reforming the civil service by signing "a trio of executive orders that reform civil service rules by expediting termination for cause, revamping union contracts and limiting taxpayer-funded union work at agencies" in May 2018.
-In October 2020, Trump signed another executive order transferring at least 100,000 government jobs from being classified as "competitive service" to "excepted service," a move deemed an undermining of the Pendleton Act.
+In October 2020, Trump signed another executive order transferring at least 100,000 government jobs from being classified as "competitive service" to "excepted service" (Schedule F appointments), a move which Laurie Garrett, writing for CNN, deemed an undermining of the Pendleton Act.

 Joe Biden administration efforts

 In January 2021, President Joe Biden signed an executive order reversing the actions of his predecessor President Trump.